 So, what this means...

 If a CBD company makes any claim anywhere in their shop, website, or social media accounts as to any potential benefit of CBD oil, they are making a medical claim.
-So they are selling CBD oil as a medicine and therefore, selling medicine without a licence, which is against the law.
+So they are selling CBD oil as a medicine and therefore, selling medicine without a license, which is against the law.

 Meaning .... that anyone without a licence to sell medicines MUST sell CBD oil as a food supplement and CANNOT make any claims regarding any potential benefits of CBD oil.

 CBD companies need to take notice of these rules and stop making illegal claims, as consequently, this could have very serious implications and potentially ruin the good nature of the CBD industry.
-If the industry continues in this way the government, along with the MHRA and FSA may seek to take a stern approach on CBD by the reclassification of medicine.
+If the industry continues in this way the government, along with the MHRA and FSA may seek to take a stern approach to CBD by the reclassification of medicine.